ignorabilis/trello-cli/README.md

 To access the Trello API you will need a key and a token - for more info on generating these check Trello's [Developer API Keys](https://trello.com/app-key).
 The CLI expects two environment variables, `TRELLO_KEY` & `TRELLO_TOKEN`- if not set a message will be displayed.

 ## To add a card with labels on board Y to the X column with labels and a comment:
+- cd into source folder and install requirements - `pip install -r requirements.txt`
-- cd into source folder, then all of the following commands should be preceded by `python trello-cli/base.py`
+- all of the following commands should be preceded by `python trello-cli/base.py`
 - fetch all boards and explore ids - `member-boards`
 - fetch all of the lists on a board (and find id) - `boards <board-id> lists`
 - fetch all of the labels on a board (and find ids) - `boards <board-id> labels`